chenningg/cz2006-suibian/README.md

 Please make sure your code works before deploying to master.
 You should test your code on a local server localhost:3000 to make sure everything is functioning correctly first.

+# Getting started

+### Installation
+cd into suibian-server and suibian-app and run `npm install` in both directories.

+### Testing local setup
+After the node modules is installed, run `npm start` in both suibian-server and suibian-app to get it working.

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The app is being served via a http proxy to the express server which serves the react app.

 # React commands
 ### `npm start`